Decisions Have Momentum

 You may have heard the saying, “There are three types of people in this world – the players, the ones on the sidelines, and those in the bleachers.”

 Being a player, sideliner, or bleacher person isn’t always black and white.
-We can flip flop between these three types of scenarios depending on what is happening in our lives.
+We can flip-flop between these three types of scenarios depending on what is happening in our lives.
 When we are on the mountaintop, we jump in the playing field and say, “bring it on”!
 We have a little more boldness, confidence, and courage.
-We have momentum to keep practicing, to keep playing.
+We have the momentum to keep practicing, to keep playing.
 We listen to podcasts, read books, take classes, create a system of accountability, and are willing to do the hard work.

 If we stay disappointed for too long, if we stay stuck, stagnate and stale for too long… we begin to lose hope.
 We disconnect, disengage, check out and we end up in the bleachers.
 Our self-talk can become the should-a, would-a, could-a chatter.
-Negativity, pessimism, anger, apathy, frustration can become the norm.
+Negativity, pessimism, anger, apathy, and frustration can become the norm.

 Life is a roller coaster.
 We go from being all in and playing the game of life, to standing on the sidelines, and then setting up camp in the bleachers.
 We get a little glimmer of hope and move out of the bleachers to the sidelines, and IF we get enough courage and the fiery passion ignites, we jump back into the playing field.

 It’s normal to have highs and lows, ups and downs, excitement and frustration, hope and fear.
 Our feelings and emotions don’t define us.
 They are there to create awareness of our needs, wants, hopes, and dreams.
-We get to choose everyday how we show up, our attitude, and what we focus on.
+We get to choose every day how we show up, our attitude, and what we focus on.

 Our decisions have momentum.
 Everything we do and don’t do has a ripple effect.
 We won’t always be the best on the field.
-We’ll get passed up for the promotion, the contract will be awarded to our competitor, and despite all our hard work and effort we will be sidelined.
-It is in these moments where our choices build our character.
+We’ll get passed up for the promotion, the contract will be awarded to our competitor, and despite all our hard work and effort, we will be sidelined.
+It is in these moments that our choices build our character.
 This is where growth happens, where we get to show up bigger and find out what we are truly made of.

 Today, as you play the game of life…

-• Give yourself grace
+- Give yourself grace

-• Get back up
+- Get back up

-• Reconnect to your vision for it is your fire, your inspiration and your guide
+- Reconnect to your vision for it is your fire, your inspiration, and your guide

-• Focus on what you CAN do and do that
+- Focus on what you CAN do and do that

-• Surround yourself with people who believe in you and won’t sympathy vote you
+- Surround yourself with people who believe in you and won’t sympathy vote you

-• And remember, you’re not alone
+- And remember, you’re not alone

-• This is a new day…. it’s day 1
+- This is a new day…. it’s day 1

 “Life is change.
 Growth is optional.
 Choose wisely.” – Karen Kaiser Clark